 Whenever possible, create and share discount codes.
 An easy way to do it is to capture emails on your site and email special discounts to subscribers or to customers on your loyalty program.
 You can also post offers for your social media followers and then help drive urgency by putting an expiration date on the discount.
 Use it or lose it can be an effective way to convert a customer.

 5. Let shoppers review products

 One of the most powerful ways to convert visitors to customers is to enable product reviews.
 Nearly 95% of online shoppers read reviews before making a purchase, according to Spiegel Research Center.

-What’s more, 91% of shoppers trust online reviews as much as a personal recommendation, according to BrightLocal.
+What’s more, 91% of shoppers trust online reviews as much as a personal recommendation.
 Reviews serve as social proof that your products are good, and since shoppers can’t touch or experience them, they need to take another customer’s word for it.
-For example, Gateway Church Bookstore makes it easy to review products with a handy star-ranking on each product page.

 While enabling product reviews does open the door for bad reviews, it also gives you an opportunity to address any issues and make things right.
-89% of consumers read a business’s response to a review, according to BrightLocal.
+89% of consumers read a business’s response to a review.
 Tap into this conversion optimizer by following up with your customers after a sale to encourage them to review the products they purchased.

 6. Streamline the checkout process